psoukie/zipchord/README.md

 ## Feedback

-If you have any feedback, feature requests, or encounter a bug, you can contact me on Twitter at [@pavel_soukenik](https://twitter.com/pavel_soukenik).
+If you have any feedback, feature requests, or encounter a bug, please [file an Issue](https://github.com/psoukie/zipchord/issues).
+You can contact write to me on Twitter at [@pavel_soukenik](https://twitter.com/pavel_soukenik).